|

 seat etc. and remove the access panel over the pickup assembly

-for tank (wagons w/plastic tanks). wash off top of tank with high
+- Wash off top of tank with high

 can be removed by using a large screw driver against one face

 of the plastic nut and "gently" tapping to loosen.
-Metal tanks

-require a BRASS punch to avoid sparks, to loosen them.
+tanks require a BRASS punch to avoid sparks, to loosen them.
 Remove

 pick-up assembly make a mental note which way you ease it out.